codio-content/Java/.guides/content/Lab--Variable-Scope-1306.md

 ----------

 ## Local and Global Variables
-For this lab, we are going to be adding local and global variables to our previously created `findSlope()` method.
+For this lab, we are going to be adding local and global variables to our previously created `getSlope()` method.
 Remember that **global** variables exist *outside* of methods while **local** variables exist *inside* methods.
 Depending on how you declare your local and global variables, they will behave differently per situation.

 ## Global Variables
 First, let's add some global variables to our program.